Bill Guttentag

 Bio

 Bill Guttentag partnered with Richard Linklater on That Animal Rescue Show, on which they were executive producers and directors.
-The 10-part series, made for CBS All Access, premiered in October 2020.
-An episode from the series was part of the official selection of the 2020 Telluride Film Festival.
+The 10-part series aired on Paramount+ (2020).
+An episode from the series was part of the selection of the 2020 Telluride Film Festival.

-His film Only the Dead See the End of War, premiered theatrically at the 2015 Telluride Film Festival and premiered on HBO in 2016.
+His film Only the Dead See the End of War (HBO), premiered theatrically at the 2015 Telluride Film Festival.
 He won an AACTA Award (Australian Academy Award) for best directing for a documentary, and a Walkley Award (Australian Pulitzer) for the film.
 The film was nominated for an Emmy.

 Bill Guttentag created, executive produced, and directed the NBC series Crime & Punishment, which ran for three seasons (2002-2004).
 The series was part of the Law & Order family of shows, and was created with Dick Wolf, who was also an executive producer.
 Over the series’ run, nearly every show was in the Nielsen top 20.

 He has directed commercials and other projects for a number of Silicon Valley companies including Google, Yahoo, and MasterClass.
-He is also an advisor to a number of Silicon Valley companies including Mattermost and MasterClass, where he directed the first and third classes (James Patterson and Serena Williams).
+He is also an advisor to Silicon Valley companies including Mattermost and MasterClass, where he directed the first and third classes (James Patterson and Serena Williams).

-Nanking, filmed largely in China,won awards at a number of US and international film festivals (including Sundance and Hong Kong), and after a theatrical release, played on Cinemax.
-Guttentag won a Peabody Award and Emmy Award, and was nominated for a WGA award for the film.
-Nanking’s international release included China, where it became the highest grossing theatrical documentary in Chinese history.
+His film, Nanking, was filmed largely in China, and won awards at a number of U.S. and international film festivals (including Sundance), and after its theatrical release, played on Cinemax.
+Guttentag won a Peabody Award and Emmy Award and was nominated for a WGA award for the film.
+Nanking’s international release included China, where it became the highest-grossing theatrical documentary in Chinese history.

-He has directed eight films for HBO, as well as films for ABC, CBS, Turner, and others.
-He produced the film Groomed (Blumhouse) which premiered in 2021 on Discovery+ ,and directed Sublime (Interscope) which premiered at Tribeca in 2019.
-Additional films include The Cocaine War (ABC), and You Don’t Have to Die, a film he made for HBO, for which he also won an Oscar.
+He has directed eight films for HBO, as well as films for ABC, CBS, National Geographic, and others.
+He produced Groomed (Blumhouse, 2021), which premiered on Discovery+, and directed and produced Sublime (Interscope) which premiered at Tribeca in 2019.
+Additional films include, You Don’t Have to Die (HBO), for which he won an Oscar.

 He has taught at the Hasso Plattner Institute of Design (Stanford d.school).